phisn/algebraic-server-reconciliation/docs/main.typ

 Our investigation has revealed that networking approaches in games are not monolithic solutions but rather collections of techniques that can be optimized for specific scenarios.
 Consider rollback reconciliation: while computationally expensive in the general case, it becomes remarkably efficient when only small portions of the game world require prediction.
 A real-time strategy game where players control a single hero unit among thousands of AI-controlled entities can implement rollback exclusively for the hero, achieving both responsiveness and efficiency.
 Similarly, games with predominantly static environments can minimize the reconciliation overhead by limiting prediction to dynamic objects.

 The diversity of optimization opportunities extends beyond traditional methods.
-Minecraft's approach of sending predicted states from client to server, rather than just inputs, demonstrates how architectural decisions can reduce development complexity at the cost of other properties.
+Minecraft's approach of sending predicted states from client to server, rather than just inputs, demonstrates how architectural decisions can reduce development complexity at the cost of other properties @minecraft-netcode.
 By accepting the client's predicted state and only validating it server-side, Minecraft eliminates the need for complex reconciliation logic.
 This design choice makes the networking layer simpler to implement and maintain, particularly valuable for smaller development teams.
-However, this simplicity comes with clear trade-offs in security and consistency guarantees.
+However, this simplicity comes with clear trade-offs in security and consistency guarantees @minecraft-netcode.

 === Trade-offs in Network Architecture Design